Vocabulary For Academic IELTS Writing Task 1 (part 2)

 well below / well under / well short / well beneath

-- The number of high-level women executives is well beneath than the number of male executives in this organization where approximately 2000 people works in executive levels.
+1. The number of high-level women executives is well below the number of male executives in this organisation, where approximately 2000 people work at executive levels.

-- About 1000 people died in the highway car accident in 2003 which is well above than the statistics of all other years.
+2. About 1000 people died in the highway car accident in 2003 which is well above the statistics of all other years.

-- The number of domestic-violence cases was just below 500 in March which is just a little over than the previous months.
+3. The number of domestic violence cases was just below 500 in March which is just a little over than the previous months.

-- The average rainfall in London in 2014 was just above than the average of other two cities.
+4. The average rainfall in London in 2014 was just above the average of two other cities.

-- The salaries of male executives in thee out of four companies were well above than the salaries of female executives in 1998.
+5. The salaries of male executives in three out of four companies were well above the salaries of female executives in 1998.

 Adjectives with one syllable form their comparatives and superlatives form.
 In your academic writing task 1, you will often use such comparison and contrast related words.